Day Barr

 Software Engineer

-Mainly worked on the SqZ system - Infomatrix's data acceleration product for wireless networks.
-Implemented a new version of the transport protocol using C++ and the STL in the Linux based server and the cross platform client.
+Mainly worked on the SqZ product - a HTTP accelerator for wireless networks.
+Implemented a new algorithm to improve the efficiency of the transport protocol in the Linux based server and the cross platform client, using C++ and the STL.
 Designed and wrote the web based administration package for the server, using PHP for the statistics pages including graphs of data usage.
+Also prototyped a personal firewall for Windows, implemented as an NDIS intermediate mode driver.

 Customer projects included: